eswan18/sklearn-api-deploy/README.md

 # sklearn-api-deploy

-A quick POC on creating an sklearn model and deploying it via a FastAPI server.
+A quick POC of deploying an sklearn model in a FastAPI server.

 ## Running the API Server